flapjs/webapp/docs/internal/GlobalVariables.md

 - **webpack** for bundling and actually replacing the variables with their value.
 - **jest** for linking the variables with their values when running the tests.
 - **(Please include any future dependents here!)**

+So instead of defining them manually everywhere, we simply `require()` the `globals.js` file.
+If you cannot do that, such as is the case with `declarations.d.ts`, please update the above to match your added changes.
+Otherwise, who is going to know to do it? :P

 These "links" can be seen in `.webpack/base.config.js` (used by the DefinePlugin) and `.jest/config.js` (under "globals").
 Hope that helps!